 Income-driven repayment (IDR) plans cap your required monthly payments in proportion to your discretionary income, with monthly payment caps ranging from 10%, 15%, or 20%, depending on the plan you choose.

 For borrowers with a large amount of debt relevant to their income, IDR plans can especially be beneficial due to the forgiveness potential after 20-25 years of repayment.
-Please note though, IDR forgiveness is taxable.
+And as of March 2021, IDR forgiveness is tax-free!

 But then again, 20-25 years is a long time.
 Democratic Presidential candidates could cancel $10K for each borrower, or even make total student loan forgiveness a reality.
 It’s hard to tell in the coming decades how Congress will deal with the student loan debt crisis.